 Slightly unusual as it’s claimed he coined the title himself at West Ham & asked for it to be used at Old Trafford when he made the move to Man Utd.
 Ince claims to hate it but he did have the number plate "GUV 8".

 An apt nickname for such a relatively small and slender keeper.
-But despite being only 5 foot 9 the Juventus legend remains one of Italy's great keepers of the 60s & 70s.
+But despite being only 5 foot 9 the Juventus legend remains one of the greatest Italian keepers of the 60s & 70s.